-Please give the name(s) and addresse(s) of anyone to be removed from the property title?
+Please provide the name(s) and addresse(s) of anyone to be added to the property title?

 Please provide a copy of your National Insurance Number?

 Caveats to be read in further to the above Ulster Bank transfer of equity Questions and Answers :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Ulster Bank conveyancing panel and accountant before transferring equity.

 Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
 If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.